 - Flaxseeds contain lignans which may help to reduce the growth of human cancer cells,

-- Hemp seeds get a gold star for sustainability,
+- Hemp hearts get a gold star for sustainability,

 - Flaxseeds go rancid quickly, make sure you store them in your fridge and purchase from a reputable source,